practicalli/spacemacs/editing/iedit-find-replace.md

-# iedit - Multiple Cursors
+# iedit example - multiple find and replace

 If you have text you want to edit in multiple places at the same time, rather than the traditional find/replace, you can select all the regions and use multiple cusors to edit all regions simultaneously.